Hyroxia/Hyroxia/README.md

 Hello there stranger.
 I'm @Hyroxia
-- Developer within Python, HTML, CSS and JavaScript languages
-- currently learning LUA (specifically the use of Love Lua), and Python GUI & Data Analytics and C#
+- currently using Python and C++
-- interested in learning C++
+- Learning Lua (specifically for modding and for use in LoveLua)